 For instance, Charlie likes to do puzzles and Jude likes to color, so it’s great for them to have a place to do so.
 Jude isn’t very good at coloring only on the paper, so having his own little desk to put the paper on has helped him (and helped us keep our home clean).
 He likes routine so we explained to him that “coloring is at the desk” and now he just knows.
-Do yourself a favor and get this amazing desk from Sprout San Francisco, Your walls and couch will thank me.
+Do yourself a favor and get this amazingfrom Sprout San Francisco, Your walls and couch will thank me.

 Play-Doh is also a great activity.
 Jude sits longer and focuses longer if he’s sitting at the desk, which are great skills to prepare kids for school.
 As your kiddo gets older, you can switch the activities to more age appropriate ones like flashcards, memory games, or puzzles.

 When your children are finally in school and they come home with assignments, they’ll have a place to sit: their dedicated “learning corner”.
 At home, we use our learning area for therapy purposes too.
 Due to Charlie’s autism he needs many hours of therapy each week and his therapists use the learning corner to work on different skills like matching, sorting, puzzles, and IDing items.

 I’m partial to wooden toys.
 We’re trying to replace all our plastic toys with wooden toys.
 First of all, it’s better for the environment but the toys are usually better learning toys too.
 Nowadays, it’s possible to let kids spend too much time watching TV and playing on their tablets.
 I’m guilty of this sometimes so when it comes to toys, I make a point of only getting them toys that will stimulate their senses and imagination.